OlivierBinette/blog/_posts/2019-05-03-le-projet-du-guide-des-bourses.md

 - I have a very limited knowledge of what's going on in the math undergrad world.
 - I only know about the FRQNT and CRSNG scholarships to which I applied (because somebody once told me about them).

-(Even though I was bad at it, I was still the only one to actually talk about these things.)
+(Even though I was bad at it, I was still one of the very few who actually talk about these things.)

 And if it's still hard for me to get a clear picture and thorough information on this subject, even after going through a bachelor and a master at UQAM, imagine what it's like for first or second year students.
 I also had no clue when I was beginning and knowing about some of these things and professional development advice would have greatly helped me.